 Hopefully this recipe series will encourage Think Tasty readers to serve something new.
 With St. Patrick’s Day falling on a Saturday, it gives home cooks even more time and opportunity to try a new recipe and surprise their friends and family with a unique Irish dish.

 Today’s recipe is Scots Irish Stew,which is a hearty dish filled with beef or lamb (your choice!).
-If you’re expecting St. Patty’s Day to be chilly, this could be the perfect entrée to warm your guests and satisfy their hunger.
+If you’re expecting St. Paddy’s Day to be chilly, this could be the perfect entrée to warm your guests and satisfy their hunger.

 - 3 pounds stew beef or lamb, cut into 1-inch cubes